Thesis

 Source: Abridge

 The patient summaries that Abridge develops can also be securely shared with concerned friends and family.
-Abridge’s various language offerings and summary notes also remove pressure from people with limited English proficiency, which accounted for 8% of Americans as of 2021.
+Abridge’s various language offerings and summary notes also help improve comprehension for people with limited English proficiency, who represented 8% of Americans as of 2021.
 These patients may traditionally struggle to communicate their symptoms, thoughts, and feelings with their doctor and feel understood.
+Additionally, as of August 2025, the Highmark/AHN pilot showed that 92% of all patients felt their clinicians were more attentive when using Abridge technology during visits.

 Source: Abridge